Ultra Beatdown: Touring and support

 The first round of DragonForce's Ultra Beatdown World tour started on 25 September 2008 in The Zodiac, Oxford with Turisas.
 The US/Canada tour also includes Powerglove.
 The band toured almost constantly up until April 2009 in several countries with support by Dååth and Cynic.
 They had planned to carry out their world tour to Latin America in May 2009, but delayed their arrival to November 2009 due to the swine flu epidemic as well as "exhaustion" according to what Herman Li stated in an interview.

 The band had planned to release a live DVD in summer 2009 but instead released a series of videos entitled "DragonForce TV" which showed the band on tour as well as pro-shot footage of their performances at Graspop 2009 and Loudpark 2009.
-It also featured backstage footage of the band rehearsing and just hanging out.
+It also featured backstage footage of the band rehearsing and relaxing.
 The rumoured DVD was never released due to lack of time when the band was touring.
-The DragonForce TV: Season 1 footage was uploaded during a break before the next-to-final leg of the tour in Latin America and North America.
+The "DragonForce TV" Season 1 footage was uploaded during a break before the penultimate leg of the tour in Latin America and North America.
 However, to make up for the false DVD, the band recorded the audio from every show on the final leg of the Ultra Beatdown World Tour to release the best cuts on a live compilation album.
 Herman Li stated in a 2010 interview regarding the album:

-"The idea was to record every single show from the last leg of the tour, so we could pick the best take of each song without needing to do any overdubs in the studio; keeping the whole thing ‘LIVE’ like all the classic live metal albums.
+"The idea was to record every single show from the last leg of the tour, so we could pick the best take of each song without needing to do any overdubs in the studio; keeping the whole thing 'LIVE' like all the classic live metal albums.

 "These recordings really capture the raw sonic energy of a Dragonforce show in fine detail.
 It is so real that you can hear the noise of the crowd and experience the show as it was that night – you can even hear the guitar pedals being stepped on!"

 The album's official announcement was made on 22 June 2010.
 Titled Twilight Dementia, it was released in September 2010.